piotay/PFB-LOLA-seq/snRNAseq_atac_analysis.md

 ## Preprocessing and quality control
 For quality control, instead of working with gene counts we are working with peaks located at genes.
 We start with a file that contains a matrix containing the peak height of each gene in all collected nuclei.
 We need again filter using biologically relevant metrics.

+![Alttext

-ATAC-specific QC involves looking at nucleosome signal and transcription start stie (TSS) enrichment.
+ATAC-specific QC involves looking at nucleosome signal and transcription start site (TSS) enrichment.
 We expect chromatin accessibility enriched around TSSs.

 ## Principal component analysis, dimensionality reduction, and clustering
 The data is again normalized, scaled, selected for highly variable features.